rivaleuc/Reputation-Oracle/README.md

 ## Why GenLayer

-A pure-Solidity version of this is impossible fetching arbitrary web data and applying qualitative judgment requires either a centralized oracle or off-chain trust.
+A pure-Solidity version of this is impossible fetching arbitrary web data and applying qualitative judgment requires either a centralized oracle or off chain trust.
 GenLayer's intelligent contracts handle both natively.

 ## Use cases